-2. Information and Analysis
+4. Information and Analysis

-- 2.1 'Whistleblowing' means the confidential reporting by an individual of any concerns relating to a perceived wrongdoing involving any aspect of the Council's work or those who work for the Council.
-This includes reporting of suspected wrongdoing, malpractice or illegality within the Council. - 2.2 The Council currently has in place the Confidential Reporting Code which was approved in November 2016.
+- 4.1 'Whistleblowing' means the confidential reporting by an individual of any concerns relating to a perceived wrongdoing involving any aspect of the Council's work or those who work for the Council.
+This includes reporting of suspected wrongdoing, malpractice or illegality within the Council. - 4.2 The Council currently has in place the Confidential Reporting Code which was approved in November 2016, a copy of which is attached at Appendix 2 for information.
 It has been reviewed to ensure that it is up to date and fit for purpose.
 When conducting the review, the Guidance for Employers and Code of Practice issued by the Department for Business Innovation & Skills has been taken into account.
 The guidance makes it clear there is no one-size-fits-all whistleblowing policy, however provides some tips about what a policy should include.
 It recognises policies will vary depending on the size and nature of the organisation, but should be clear, simple and easily understood.

-- 2.3 In light of the guidance, the Confidential Reporting Code has been renamed Whistleblowing Policy as it is considered the purpose of the document will be more clearly understood.
-The document has also been re-drafted so that it is easier to read. - 2.4 The draft Policy sets out how the Council will handle and respond to any whistleblowing allegations and seeks to: - a) encourage employees and members of the public and/or their representatives to feel confident in raising concerns or allegations in the public interest about suspected serious wrongdoing in the Council and its services without fear of reprisals or victimisation even where the concern or allegations are not subsequently confirmed by the investigation; - b) give a clear message that allegations of serious wrongdoing or impropriety are taken seriously; - c) ensure that where the disclosure proves to be well founded, the individuals responsible for such serious wrongdoing will be held accountable for their actions: - d) set out what employees and members of the public can expect by way of confidentiality and protection when making a whistleblowing disclosure; and - e) identify independent support for employees who wish to make a whistleblowing disclosure. - 2.5 It is proposed that Governance, Ethics and Standards Committee considers the draft Policy, makes comments and refers it to Cabinet for formal approval. - 2.6 Once the Policy is approved, the Council will ensure it is publicised via the intranet and the employee newsletter and training is provided.
+- 4.3 In light of the guidance, the Confidential Reporting Code has been renamed Whistleblowing Policy as it is considered the purpose of the document will be more clearly understood.
+The document has also been re-drafted so that it is easier to read.
+A copy of the proposed Whistleblowing Policy is attached at Appendix 3 for approval. - 4.4 The draft Policy sets out how the Council will handle and respond to any whistleblowing allegations and seeks to:

+a) encourage employees and members of the public and/or their representatives to feel confident in raising concerns or allegations in the public interest about suspected serious wrongdoing in the Council and its services without fear of reprisals or victimisation even where the concern or allegations are not subsequently confirmed by the investigation;

+b) give a clear message that allegations of serious wrongdoing or impropriety are taken seriously;

+c) ensure that where the disclosure proves to be well founded, the individuals responsible for such serious wrongdoing will be held accountable for their actions;

+d) set out what employees and members of the public can expect by way of confidentiality and protection when making a whistleblowing disclosure; and e) identify independent support for employees who wish to make a whistleblowing disclosure.

+- 4.5 Once the Policy is approved, the Council will ensure it is publicised via the intranet and the employee newsletter and training is provided.
 It will also be published on the internet.
-This will ensure that individuals are aware of the policy and how to make a disclosure. - 2.7 Once the Policy is approved, it will be necessary to remove references to the Confidential Reporting Code and replace with Whistleblowing Policy in the Constitution, specifically the Code of Conduct for Officers, Financial Regulations and role and function of the Governance, Ethics and Standards Committee.
-This will be addressed through seperate reports to Governance, Ethics and Standards Committee and Council.
+This will ensure that individuals are aware of the policy and how to make a disclosure. - 4.6 Subject to Cabinet approving the new Policy, it will also be necessary to remove references to the Confidential Reporting Code and replace with Whistleblowing Policy in the Constitution, specifically the Code of Conduct for Officer, Financial Regulations and role and function of the Governance, Ethics and Standards Committee.
+This will be addressed through reports to Governance, Ethics and Standards Committee and Council.

-3. Alternative Options Considered

-3.1 Governance, Ethics and Standards Committee could choose not to consider the draft Policy.

-4. Implications

-4.1 Appendix 1 sets out the relevant implications considered in the preparation of the report.